The provably total recursive functions and the MRDP theorem in Basic Arithmetic and its extensions: Preliminaries to Basic Arithmetic

 \subsection{Axioms and Rules of Basic Predicate Calculus}

-The language of {\em Basic Predicate Calculus}, $\BQC$ is the same as that of {\em Intuitionistic Predicate Calculus}, $\IQC$.
-It was originally axiomatized in sequent notation, i.e., using sequents like $A\Ra B$ where $A$ and $B$ are formulas in the language $\{\lor, \land, \ra, \bot, \top, \exists, \forall\}$ \cite{kn:Ru}.
-Since {\em Modus Ponens} is {\em not} a rule in $\BQC$, a universally quantified formula like $\forall x\forall y\,A$ is different from $\forall xy\,A$.
-The first one is read $ \forall x (\top \ra \forall y (\top \ra A)) $ and the second one is read $\forall x y (\top \ra A)$.
-In $\BQC$, when we write $\forall\x\,(A\ra B)$, we mean $\x$ to be a finite sequence of variables {\em once} quantified.
+The logical vocabulary of \emph{Basic Predicate Calculus}, $\BQC$ is the same as that of \emph{Intuitionistic Predicate Calculus}, $\IQC$.
+It was originally axiomatized in sequent notation, i.e., using pairs of formulas called \emph{sequents}, denoted by $A\Ra B$ where $A$ and $B$ are formulas in the logical language $\{\lor, \land, \ra, \bot, \top, \ex, \all\}$ \cite{R98}.
+Since \emph{Modus Ponens} is \emph{not} a rule in $\BQC$, a universally quantified formula like $\all x\all y\,A$ is different from $\all xy\,A$.
+The first one is read $ \all x (\top \ra \all y (\top \ra A)) $ and the second one is read $\all x y (\top \ra A)$.
+In $\BQC$, when we write $\all\x\,(A\ra B)$, we mean $\x$ to be a finite sequence of variables \emph{once} quantified.
 For existential quantification no such problems occur over $\BQC$.
 So, as usual over $\IQC$, we may occasionally write $\ex\x\,A$ as short for $\ex x_1\dots\ex x_n\,A$.
-Beside a set of predicate and function symbols of possibly different finite arity, we also include the binary predicate ``$=$" for equality.
-Terms, atomic formulas (including $\top$ and $\bot$), and formulas are defined as usual except for universal quantification: if $A$ and $B$ are formulas, and $\x$ is a finite sequence of variables, then $\forall{\bf x}\,(A\ra B)$ is a formula.
-The concepts of free and bound variables are defined as usual.
-A {\em sentence} is a formula with no free variable.
-An {\em implication} is a universal quantification $\forall\x\,(A\ra B)$ where $\x$ is the empty sequence. $\neg A$ means $A\ra\bot$.
-Given a sequence of variables $\x$ without repetitions, $s[\x/\t]$ and $A[\x/\t]$ stand for, respectively, the term and formula that results from substituting the terms $\t$ for all free occurrences of the variables of $\x$ in the term $s$ and the formula $A$.
-For details, see \cite{kn:Ru} and \cite{kn:AH}.
-We often write $A$ for $\top\Ra A$, and $A\Lr B$ for $A\Ra B$ and $B\Ra A$ together.
-We may identify a natural number $n$ with the numeral $S\dots S0$ consisting of $n$ consecutive appearances of $S$.
+Beside a set of predicate and function symbols of possibly different finite arity, we also include the binary predicate ``$=$" for \emph{equality}. \emph{Terms} and a\emph{tomic formulas} are defined as usual.
+A \emph{prime formula} is either an atomic formula, $ \top $ or $ \bot $. \emph{Formulas} are defined as usual except for implication and universal quantification: if $A$ and $B$ are formulas, and $\x$ is a (possibly empty) finite sequence of variables, then $\all\x\,(A\ra B)$ is a formula.
+In case $A$ is not of the form $B\ra C$, $\forall\x\,A$ will be used as an abbreviation for $\forall\x\,(\top\ra A)$.
+An \emph{implication} $A\ra B$ is a \emph{universal quantification} $\all\x\,(A\ra B)$ where $\x$ is the empty sequence. $\neg A$ means $A\ra\bot$, and $\all\x\,(A\lr B)$ means $\all\x\,(A\ra B)\land\all\x\,(B\ra A)$.
+The concepts of \emph{free} and \emph{bound} variables are defined as usual.
+A \emph{fresh} variable is a variable that does not occur in any of the terms and formulas in the context being discussed.
+A \emph{sentence} is a formula with no free variables.
+Given a sequence of variables $\x$ without repetitions and a sequence of terms $\t$ with the same length as $\x$, substitutability of $\t$ for $\x$ in a formula is defined as usual. $s[\x/\t]$ and $A[\x/\t]$ stand for, respectively, the term and formula that results from substituting the terms $\t$ for all free occurrences of the variables of $\x$ in the term $s$ and the formula $A$.
+For details, see \cite{R98} and \cite{AH}.
+We often simply write $A$ as an abbreviation for the sequent $\top\Ra A$, and $A\Lr B$ for $A\Ra B$ and $B\Ra A$ together.